The Best Dog Crates (Review) in 2020

 Features wheels for easy movement around the home

 Provides a safe and secure space for anxious pets

-Smonter’s durable dog crate is the second heavy duty option to make our list – and for good reason.
-It’s made from a heavy duty steel frame, and equipped with super-strong latches, ensuring that even the heaviest and wiliest dogs are kept safe inside.
+Smonter’s durable dog crate is the second heavy-duty option on our list – and for good reason.
+With a durable steel frame and single door design that is equipped with super-strong latches, even the heaviest and wiliest dogs are guaranteed to be kept safe inside.

-It’s easy to assemble, using only a screwdriver, and features four wheels for quick and easy transportation to wherever you need it.
+It’s straightforward to assemble using only a screwdriver, and features four wheels for quick and easy transportation to wherever you need it.
 The crate also features a detachable tray for quick and easy cleaning, and stands up against rust and other corrosion for a long, useful lifetime.
 Overall, this solid option provides a sturdy, safe, and comfortable space for stronger dogs to feel secure and relax.
-Because of its weight, it’s not a great option for transportation, but around the house it can be the safe space that more anxious dogs need.
+Because of its weight, it’s not a great option for transportation, but around the house, it can be a safe space that more anxious dogs need.